youandmedigital/craft-breadcrumb/README.md

 {# Settings array passed into the Breadcrumb config #}
 {% set breadcrumb = craft.breadcrumb.config(settings) %}
 ```
-- **homeTitle** (string, optional, default 'Home'): This allows you to customise the title of the first item in the Breadcrumb
+- **homeTitle** `(string, optional, default 'Home')`: This allows you to customise the title of the first item in the Breadcrumb

-- **homeUrl** (string, optional, default '@baseUrl'): This allows you to set a custom URL for the first item in the Breadcrumb
+- **homeUrl** `(string, optional, default '@baseUrl')`: This allows you to set a custom URL for the first item in the Breadcrumb

-- **skipUrlSegment** (int, optional, default 'null'): This allows you to remove a segment from the Breadcrumb array.
-For example, if you have the URL 'https://mysite.dev/posts/categories/example-category' and want to remove `categories` from the Breadcrumb, you would enter `3` as a value.
+- **skipUrlSegment** `(int, optional, default 'null')`: This allows you to remove a segment from the Breadcrumb array.
+For example, if you have the URL `https://mysite.dev/posts/categories/example-category` and want to remove `categories` from the Breadcrumb, you would enter `3` as a value.
 This would remove the 3rd segment from all URL's, so be careful!

-- **customFieldHandleEntryId** (int, optional, default '0'): Works with customFieldHandle.
+- **customFieldHandleEntryId** `(int, optional, default '0')`: Works with customFieldHandle.
 Nothing to customise here.

-- **customFieldHandle** (string, optional, default 'null'): This allows you to specify a custom field that contains a custom title you want to appear in the Breadcrumb.
+- **customFieldHandle** `(string, optional, default 'null')`: This allows you to specify a custom field that contains a custom title you want to appear in the Breadcrumb.
 This only works for the last item in the Breadcrumb.
 Requires customFieldHandleEntryId to work.

 ## Is Breadcrumb right for me?